anissen/rasmusrn.github.io/_posts/2015-07-07-determinism-and-fixed-point-math.markdown

 ## Fixed point math to the rescue

 Fortunately, I learned about a technique that allows you to do real number arithmetic using only integer CPU operations.
 This is great because integer operations are deterministic out of the box across compilers, OSs, CPUs.
-Determinisn *and* real number support - that is exactly what I was looking for!
+Determinism *and* real number support - that is exactly what I was looking for!
 Yay!

 <p class="photo">
   <img src="/assets/images/racoon-excellent.jpg"><br>